 For an extensive experience of contemporary Australian and international art, look no further than the Scott Livesey Galleries.
 This exhibiting gallery hosts an ever-changing rotation of contemporary art from Australian and international artists.
 It’s a much more intimate space than some of the other galleries on this list so is easier to navigate, but is only open five days a week, with Monday being by appointment only.

 Anna Schwartz Gallery

-Anna Schwartz is a highly respected name in the local art scene so it’s not surprising to see her running her own gallery in both Sydney and Melbourne.
-Her Melbourne gallery features everything from striking installations to drawings to sculptures and anything else that captures the imagination.
+Anna Schwartz is a highly respected name in the local art scene so it’s not surprising to see her running her own galleries in both Sydney and Melbourne.
+Her Melbourne gallery features everything from striking installations, to drawings, to sculptures and anything else that captures the imagination.
 A must-visit destination for any real art lover.

 How many art galleries are there in Melbourne?

 There are over 100 art galleries in Melbourne, ranging from the large and grand public galleries and museums, all the way down to the more independent and intimate exhibitionist space.